tildebyte/ChucK-plugin-for-ST3/README.md

  - Currently to get sounds out of SublimeText3 + ChucK we've set up a simple build script.
 If you are new to SublimeText, the menu to look for is located in Tools -> Build System.
 If `automatic` is not ticked then tick it, or if you don't want to then set the build system to ChucK yourself.
-To hear some sounds do:
+To hear some sounds:
     - load a `.ck` file or start a new file and save it with a `.ck` extension first (to let sublime know what kind of file it is)
     - write out your chuck code, notice the beautiful syntax highlighting, completions and hints.
     - hit the shortcut for build (cmd+B, or ctrl+B by default).